rosszurowski/hibiscss/readme.md

 ## Motivation

-[f(css)](http://www.jon.gold/2015/07/functional-css/) makes CSS a lot of fun, but many of the toolkits out there are difficult to customize.
+[f(css)](http://www.jon.gold/2015/07/functional-css/) makes css a lot of fun, but many of the toolkits out there are difficult to customize.

 I found myself manually editing tachyons colours, typefaces, and breakpoints more times than I’d like.
 So I built  `hibiscss` to provide a simple structure for quickly generating f(css) frameworks.

-### Goals

-1. **Quick**.
-This should work for a quick prototype or a complex system.
-Starting should be simple as a copy-paste, be it a `<link />` or a whole file), and easy to refine the visual system as you go.
-2. **Extensible**.
-One should be able to express the pieces of a complex design system in here.
-It should mesh into team philosophies and opinions (concise naming vs. full naming).
-3. **Collaborative**.
-Customizable selectors means language can be shared between designers and engineers (“headline”, “coral red”).
-Writing it in js leaves room for atomic styleguides to be generated from the rules.
-4. **Performant**.
-Not 87kB of CSS.
-Drop the code you don’t need.

 ## See also